Encyclopedia Entry • Films Main

 Although William Faulkner is billed as the author of Today We Live, the picture is no devastating survey of the degeneracy of the New South, filled with murderous neurotics and pathological passions.
 Instead, it is a lugubrious romance of the war, replete with clipped speeches, heroic sacrifices, self-effacing nobility and many cries of "stout fellow!"
 As a matter of fact, it is only when one of the characters begins to play quaintly with a cockroach that you see any particular traces of the Faulkner influence at all....[The film] devotes most of its efforts to permitting Robert Young and Franchot Tone to destroy themselves gallantly so that Gary Cooper may henceforth live happily with Miss Joan Crawford.
 It was my suspicion yesterday that their sacrifice was too great.

 If you've seen Today We Live and would like to share your review here, please e-mail me.
-Feel free to include a star rating, with 5 stars the best, as well as any of your favorite lines from the film.
+Include a picture of yourself or avatar to accompany your review, as well as a star-rating (with 5 stars the best) and any of your favorite lines from the film.

 Today We Live ranks down among my least favorite of all Joan films.
 (Trog, Goodbye My Fancy, This Modern Age, and Esther Costello share the dubious distinction.)
 Despite direction by Howard Hawks, story and dialogue by William Faulkner, and Gary Cooper for a co-star, the film's a boring and implausible mess (and was Joan's only box-office flop for MGM up until The Ice Follies of 1939).